simonbs/Runestone/README.md

 - Automatically indents when adding a line break.
 - Insertion of character pairs, e.g. inserting the trailing quotation mark when inserting the leading.
 - Customization of colors and fonts using the [Theme protocol](https://github.com/simonbs/Runestone/blob/main/Sources/Runestone/Editor/Theme.swift).
-- Toggle line wrapping on and of.
+- Toggle line wrapping on and off.
 - Adjust line heights.
 - Uses native font picker.
 - Add a page guide.
 - Automatically detects if a file is using spaces or tabs for indentation.

+### Wishlist

-- Search and replace with support for regular expressions and pattern matching.
+- [ ] Search and replace

 ## Performance

 Runestone was built to be fast.
-Its good performance is by far mostly thanks to [Tree-sitter's incremental parsing](https://tree-sitter.github.io/tree-sitter/), [AvalonEdit's approach for managing lines in a document](https://github.com/icsharpcode/AvalonEdit/blob/master/ICSharpCode.AvalonEdit/Document/DocumentLineTree.cs) and the fact that the NSTextStorage subclass is written in Objective-C ([SR-6197](https://bugs.swift.org/plugins/servlet/mobile#issue/SR-6197)).
+It's good performance is by far mostly thanks to [Tree-sitter's incremental parsing](https://tree-sitter.github.io/tree-sitter/) and [AvalonEdit's approach for managing lines in a document](https://github.com/icsharpcode/AvalonEdit/blob/master/ICSharpCode.AvalonEdit/Document/DocumentLineTree.cs).

-When judging the performance of Runestone, it is key to build the app in the release configuration.
-The optimazations applied by the compiler when using the release configuration becomes very apparent when opening large documents.
+When judging the performance of Runestone, it is key to build your app in the release configuration.
+The optimizations applied by the compiler when using the release configuration becomes very apparent when opening large documents.

 ## Acknowledgments